adelinewang679/CMCV_FA18/documents/design-journey.md

 ```

+*gallery pseudocode*
+if cursor hovers over image block
+  display a border around the select image
+if cursor clicks on the image
+  display the image in full size as a popup

+*mobile version menu pseudocode*
+if user clicks(touches) the menu icon
+  if menu bar is not displayed
+    display the menu bar from the left
+  if menu bar is displayed
+    hide the menu bar to the left

 ### Tasks (Milestone 2)

 [You will need to come up with at least 4 tasks.
 List your tasks here.
 You *do not* have to do user tests yet.]